 The data management process is driven programmatically through a command line tool, the GeoSpock CLI, that enables you ingest your data and manage your datasets (The GeoSpock CLI).

-- using the Presto CLI to run queries on your ingested data; see Running GeoSpock database queries from the Presto CLI
+- by using the Presto CLI to run queries on your ingested data; see Running GeoSpock database queries from the Presto CLI

-- running queries from a Business Intelligence (BI) tool, such as Tableau, Quicksight or Power BI; see Using Business Intelligence (BI) tools with the GeoSpock database
+- by running queries from a Business Intelligence (BI) tool, such as Tableau, Quicksight or Power BI; see Using Business Intelligence (BI) tools with the GeoSpock database

 - programmatically, for example from Python or Java; see Accessing the GeoSpock database programmatically